isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 </p>
 <p><a href="https://www.safesport.sg/safe-sport-programme/memberorganisations/" rel="noopener noreferrer nofollow" target="_blank">Member Organisations</a> receive
-support through training of the organisation’s safeguarding officers, access to model policies (e.g. child safeguarding, travel, recruitment, digital communications), training and education resources for participants in their sport to help them understand their roles and responsibilities.</p>
+support through training of the organisation’s safeguarding officers, access to <a href="https://www.safesport.sg/policy-and-research/resources/" rel="noopener noreferrer nofollow" target="_blank">model policies</a> (e.g. child safeguarding, travel, recruitment, digital communications), training and education resources for participants in their sport to help them understand their roles and responsibilities.</p>
 <p>When a sporting organisation becomes a Member Organisation of the Safe
-Sport Programme, the Safe Sport Commission will manage the independent assessment and referral of complaints/reports which fall under its mandatory jurisdiction.</p>
+Sport Programme, the Safe Sport Commission also manages the independent assessment and referral of complaints/reports which fall under its mandatory jurisdiction.</p>
+<p></p>
 <h5><strong>4.
 What does a Member Organisation need to do to fully implement the Safe Sport Programme?</strong></h5>
 <p>To fully implement the Safe Sport Programme, a Member Organisation will
 have to: